 Good branding will help your practice look great and be memorable, while at the same time being authentic about the reasons why you do what you do.

 The first step is messaging — you need to find out what you want to say before you start worrying about how to say it.
 This is key to making sure that your branding work will highlight your key differentiators and help you stand out.

-Once you have your messaging established, you can bring that to life through logos, colors, websites, marketing materials, even phone scripts and voicemail greetings.
+Once your messaging is established, you can bring that to life through logos, colors, websites, marketing materials, phone scripts, and voicemail greetings.
 All those things are communicating with your patients, and all of them need to be cohesive and accurate.

 One thing to remember for physicians: your practice’s branding is not a reflection of you, as a doctor.
 Think about your practice as its own entity — it ought to match up with your personality and goals, but should also be much more than just a reflection of you.
 Think about a large legacy company.
 They certainly want the CEO to reflect their brand, but the brand itself is much larger than an individual person.

 Myth #5 – The Front Desk Can Handle Digital Marketing